itu-itis23-toruk22/MineSweeper/README.md

    - The player loses if they reveal a cell containing a mine.

 3. **Replay**
-   - Once the game ends, either by winning or losing, the player can start a new game by 'r'
+   - Once the game ends, either by winning or losing, the player can start a new game with `r` key

 ### Credits